 Amenities will be accessible to passengers of all airlines.
 Just a few of the planned amenities include enhanced food and beverage options, local and national specialty shops with convenience and gifts offerings, centralized customer service helpdesks, performance areas, art installation opportunities, airfield views, inclusive play areas, nursing mothers rooms, service animal relief areas, military USO, premium lounge, gracious crowd circulation and flexibility for future changes.

 The quantity and specific cuisine is still to be determined.
 What is certain is that a mix of local flavor and national brands is planned.
 The new terminal will also offer a variety of eateries with some featuring table service while others will offer grab ‘n go or counter/café styles.
-If you are a vendor interested in being a part of the new KCI concessions program, please click here for more information.
+For more on the KCI concessions program, please click here for more information.

 After dozens of studies and assessments in recent years, the airlines, in conjunction with the Aviation Department and airport terminal experts from across the country, have determined that it will be cheaper and better to build a new single terminal than try to renovate the existing three terminals.
 The existing space is too small and is the wrong configuration to accommodate larger planes, current security measures, covered passenger drop-off and pick-up and many other conveniences.
 The new terminal will have a two-level curbside drop-off and pickup-design, so there will be less traffic in the arrival and departure areas.
 A 6,300-spot parking garage will be adjacent to the terminal.
 Two moving walkways will connect gates inside the terminal.
 Each gate will have larger waiting areas for passengers.
 There will be room for more restrooms, restaurants, charging stations and other amenities inside the secure passenger area.
 The end result will be a modern terminal built to be flexible, accommodating and equipped to operate efficiently for decades to come.